Blackjack Payouts and Blackjack Odds

 The reason I do not think the casinos mind this increased cost of dancers is because they can use that as a mask to cover the reason behind decreasing the payout.
 Because we all know that casinos are always looking for a way to drag a little more money out of a player.

 Think about it.
 Imagine a young man approaching the blackjack tables in one of these party pits.
 His eyes keep coming back to the dancers.
 He probably will not really read over the house rules on the felt, which means that he will miss the 6-5 payout on the felt.
-Those same dancers will also cause him to focus less on his strategy—if he remembers to use it at all—which will cause him to make errors in his playing, costing him even more money.
+Those same dancers will also cause him to focus less on his strategy

 Blackjack Strategy: Can Insurance Help Me?